 The Scheme covers employees and those with other employment statuses.
 For ease of reference, in this guide the term "employees" is used to cover all eligible individuals.
 We highlight any special rules applying to those with particular employment statuses

-What is the legal framework of the Scheme?
+What are the rules of the Scheme?